MurungaKibaara/Kukodi/README.md

 # Kukodi

-Kukodi is an app that allows a property owner to manage his/her rental properties with ease> A propert owner can register their properties, houses on the properties and tenants, and tenants can recieve monthly bills, make payments through the app.
+Kukodi is an app that allows a property owner to manage his/her rental properties with ease> A propert owner can register their properties, houses on the properties and tenants, and tenants can recieve monthly bills & make payments through the app.

 ## Kukodi API Version 1